ajaydhandhukiya/ajaydhandhukiya.github.io/README.md

 ## INTERESTS
 Apart from being a mobile developer, I do content creation.
 I make videos related to mobile development and general tech.

-I enjoy being outdoors, so i go for run everyday.
+I enjoy being outdoors, so i go for cycling everyday.
 I love travelling to different cities and explore different cultures.
-When I am inside , I play guitar and sing in my free time.
+When I am inside , I play with playground in xCode and increase knowledge of SwiftUI in my free time.